tel. (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

 Monday through Friday | 8:30 am to 5 pm

-The Detective Division conducts extensive investigations of numerous cases that have occurred and affected the residents and businesses in the City of San Fernando.
+The Detective Bureau conducts extensive investigations of numerous cases that have occurred and affected the residents and businesses in the City of San Fernando.

 Duties: